uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/mkl-rng-niederreiter.rst

             Valid ``sycl::queue`` object, calls of the :ref:`oneapi::mkl::rng::generate()<onemkl_rng_generate>` routine submits kernels in this queue to obtain random numbers from a given engine.

         irred_polynomials
             If you want to generate quasi-random vectors of greater dimension or obtain another sequence, you can register a set of your own irreducible polynomials.
-The number of dimmensions corresponds to the length of the vector.
+The number of dimensions corresponds to the length of the vector.

     .. _`niederreiter(const niederreiter& other)`: